PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Storage.md

 - Storage engine for MK applications
 - Easy integration with open-source big data tools
 - Batch MapReduce operations
+- Customers often choose Bigtable if: They’re working with more than 1TB of semi-structured or structured data
 - Choose Bigtable when you have flat data that fit in one row per key, and when you need access latencies for your data to be in the millisecond range

 ![Attachments/Pasted image 20230319210450.png](/img/user/Attachments/Pasted%20image%2020230319210450.png)